ANG13T/bluesnoop/README.md

 - Use a public OUI database (like the IEEE OUI list) to map MAC address prefixes to manufacturers.
 - You can find the OUI database here: https://standards-oui.ieee.org

+## Contributing
+bluesnoop is open to any contributions.
+Please fork the repository and make a pull request with the features or fixes you want to be implemented.

+## Upcoming
+-

+## Support
+If you enjoyed bluesnoop, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.

+To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).